Installation

 2023-06-15 My summer 2023

-Because this list is shown in the sidebar of every page, the publishing date and the title of all blog posts is always needed regardless of which page is rendered.
-This metadata is needed for every page.
+Because this list is shown on the left of every page, the publishing date and title of all blog posts is needed for rendering any page: the metadata needs to be accessible globally.

 For global metadata, we recommend: